Government could learn from Equinix's security protocol, Labor MP says

 "If you look at the MyGov website, and that the programme … is interacting with that, there are definitely improvements that can be made.
 We all know the problems with the National Broadband Network that have occurred in Australia over recent years.

-Thistlethwaite also said that it was only this year that Parliament House in Canberra upgraded its security systems to swipe cards, while Equinix is checking peoples photo IDs and finger print to be able to enter the data centre.
+Thistlethwaite also said that it was only this year that Parliament House in Canberra upgraded its security systems to swipe cards, while equinox is checking peoples photo IDs and finger print to be able to enter the data centre.

+The Australian Parliament House introduced personal identity verification (PIV) cards and readers in the last year but swipe readers have been in place for longer.

 "We could learn a thing or two, from the private sector, about the digital economy and hopefully, with centres like this where you can demonstrate what is possible, what is best practice, that you can interact with government so that we improve our digital footprint and our interaction with the Australian public," he added.